RTEMS/rtems-docs/user/rsb/third-party-packages.rst

 The RSB supports horizontal integration with support for multiple architectures.
 Adding packages to the RSB as libraries is vertical integration.
 Building the GCC tool chain requires you build an assembler before you build a compiler.
-The same can be done for 3rd party libraries, you can crate build sets that stack library dependences vertically to create a *stack*.
+The same can be done for third-party libraries, you can crate build sets that stack library dependences vertically to create a *stack*.

 Building